Costa Coffee: Controversies

-In January 2023, an investigation by animal rights group Viva! found cows that were emaciated, lame and struggling to walk on a farm that supplies Costa Coffee.
+In January 2023, an investigation by animal rights group Viva! reported the poor treatment of dairy cows at a farm that supplies Costa and various other customers.
 The animals were also handled roughly, with one being hit in the udder and others being slapped or having their heads pushed, footage suggested.
+Costa responded to say they had investigated the supplier and found that it complies with Red Tractor standards on animal welfare.